 • HIST 4691 Thesis Seminar

 III.
 Foreign language requirement.
 Proficiency in a foreign language through the Intermediate II level.
-In most cases this will require 16 credit hours (a four-course sequence) of a foreign language.
+In most cases this will require 16 credit hours of a foreign language (two Beginning courses and two Intermediate courses).
 Students who enter Stockton with foreign language competency should consult with their preceptor or the program coordinator regarding this requirement.
-Successful participation in an approved study abroad program in a non-English-speaking country for at least one semester or at least six weeks during the Summer may be substituted for all or part of the foreign language requirement.
+Successful participation in an approved study abroad program in a non-English-speaking country for at least one semester or at least six weeks during the summer may be substituted for all or part of the foreign language requirement.

 A minimum grade of C is required in all courses counted toward the 64 program and cognate credits required for graduation.